data-provider/website/docs/api-providers.md

 ## Tips

 * Use the `providers` object only for configuring options that should not be coupled to the initialization of the provider itself.
 This can help to make your providers reusable accross applications.
-* Use the addons automatic tags for configuring all providers of the same type at a time _(as using the "axios" tag to set the `baseUrl` of the API)_
+* Use the addons automatic tags for configuring all providers of the same type at a time _(for example, use the "axios" tag to set the `baseUrl` of the API if you are using the ["axios" addon][data-provider-axios])_

 [data-provider-axios]: https://www.npmjs.com/package/@data-provider/axios